-In Bulls I, the court of appeals’ affirmed that the Chicago Bulls (the Bulls), owned by Chicago Professional Sports, Ltd. (plaintiff) and Chicago “superstation” WGN (plaintiff) were authorized by injunction to broadcast 25 or 30 games per year.
-Since that decision in 1992, the Bulls and WGN wanted to broadcast even more games and the NBA wanted to impose a “tax” on the games broadcast by all superstations to a national audience.
+The Chicago Professional Sports Ltd. Partnership (the Partnership) (plaintiff), operators of the Chicago Bulls basketball team, wanted to increase television coverage of Bulls games, featuring its star player, Michael Jordan.
+The Partnership got together with WGN (plaintiff), a local Chicago television “superstation,” to carry the telecasts into homes of cable and satellite customers across the country.
+The National Basketball Association (NBA) (defendant) sought to block the increase in the number of broadcasts.
+The Partnership and WGN filed suit against the NBA alleging violations of antitrust laws.
+In Bulls I, the court of appeals affirmed that the Bulls and WGN were authorized by injunction to broadcast 25 or 30 games per year.
+Since that decision in 1992, the Bulls and WGN wanted to broadcast even more games, and the NBA wanted to impose a “tax” on the games broadcast by all superstations to a national audience.
 After a nine-week trial, the district court made the 30-game allowance permanent and held the NBA’s $138,000 per game “tax” excessive.
-The Bulls and WGN appealed, claiming it should be allowed to broadcast 41 games per year.
+The Bulls and WGN appealed, claiming they should be allowed to broadcast 41 games per year.
 The NBA appealed, arguing that the antitrust laws permit it to fix a lower number of games to be broadcast and to collect the tax it proposed.